awsdocs/amazon-transcribe-developer-guide/doc_source/pii-redaction-stream.md

 ## WebSocket stream<a name="redaction-howto-websocket"></a>

- To a start a WebSocket stream with PII Identification or PII redaction activated, use the following format to create a pre\-signed URL\.
+This example creates a pre\-signed URL that uses wither PII Identification or PII redaction in a WebSocket stream\.
+For more information on using WebSocket streams with Amazon Transcribe, see [Using Amazon Transcribe streaming with WebSockets](websocket.md)\.
+For more detail on parameters, see [ StartStreamTranscription ](API_streaming_StartStreamTranscription.md)\.

 ```
-wss://transcribestreaming.region.amazonaws.com:8443/stream-transcription-websocket?
-language-code=en-US
+GET wss://transcribestreaming.region.amazonaws.com:8443/stream-transcription-websocket?language-code=en-US
 &X-Amz-Algorithm=AWS4-HMAC-SHA256
 &X-Amz-Credential=Signature Version 4 credential scope
 &X-Amz-Date=date